cam-m/antlr-odata-ts/README.md

 ...has been copied to this project, however it will need refactoring to be of practical use.
 In its current state it will not build.

+## Releases
+### Version 0.0.3
+- Adds partial support for aggregation via the $apply option.
+Supports the following operators:
+  - groupby
+  - aggregate

+### Version 0.0.2
+- Added support for Unbound Function Import with primitiveLiterals and alias's as parameters
+- Removed support (temporary) for collectionNavigation in a resource path due to ambiguity.

+### Version 0.0.1
+First release.
+Supports $filter, $expand, $select